efost7873/integratedvaluearchitecture.com/standard.md

   <section style="margin-bottom: 48px;">
     <h1>IVA Standard Version 1.0</h1>
     <p>
       The IVA Standard defines the architecture and rules of Integrated Value Architecture.
-It is a multi ledger accounting and performance system that measures organizational structure.
-The standard establishes a unified method for assessing structural integrity, decision pathways, capacity conditions, legitimacy, and long term organizational reliability.
+It is a multi ledger accounting and governance system that measures organizational structure.
+The standard establishes a unified method for understanding structural integrity, decision pathways, capacity conditions, legitimacy, and long term organizational reliability.
     </p>
     <p>
       IVA is grounded in the history of management accounting, organizational behavior, and financialization research.
-For more than a century, financial accounting systems shaped internal performance regimes even though they were designed for external reporting.
-IVA corrects this structural imbalance by introducing a multi ledger architecture that reflects how modern organizations actually create value.
+For more than a century, financial accounting systems shaped internal performance even though they were created for external reporting.
+IVA responds to this history by introducing a structural accounting system that reflects how modern organizations create value.
     </p>
   </section>